In this chaotic world, we thank God for your spiritual leadership and guidance.

 From volunteers to executive directors, nurses to receptionists, each person working in a pregnancy help organization has been gifted with the passion to advance the culture of LIFE!
 And for that, we thank you!

-If you haven't heard of Pregnancy Help Appreciation Week, you should expect special deals, thank-you messages, and extra prayers this week.
+If you haven't heard of Pregnancy Help Appreciation Week before, you should expect special deals, thank-you messages, and extra prayers this week.

 Plus!
 We'll be holding a drawing at the end of the week where one lucky winner will get a fun gift basket from us at Heartbeat!

-Click to share on Facebook or tweet any of the below images to show your love for the pregnancy help movement using the hashtag #ThankAPregnancyCenter
+Download any of the images below to share on Facebook, Instagram or tweet and show your love for the pregnancy help movement using the hashtag #ThankAPregnancyCenter

 by Mary Peterson, Housing Specialist